saveciprian/digitalgarden/content/index.md

 ---
-title: Random first post to test blog
+title: Homepage
 ---
 Welcome, traveler!
 You find yourself at the threshold of my peculiar amalgamation of notes spanning art, programming, game development and whatever else has captivated my attention over the years.

+## This is the homepage of the blog

 Can even link notes together: [[23rd of December]]